 Not everyone loves the sales funnel.
 Like any system, it has its limits and imperfections.

-When each part is looked at in isolation, you can see where your funnel is inefficient and where it needs work.
+When each part is looked at in isolation, you can see where your funnel is inefficient and needs work.
 It can be an excellent way to find your weaknesses and solve them.

 In the graphic above, you can see a simple way to measure where the bottlenecks in your sales funnel are occurring.
 In this example, Retention is only 10%.
 That’s a business killer.